2019 Top Family-Friendly Summer Attractions in Seattle

 There are a number of hands-on exhibits for kiddos to explore, and daily educational programs or activities that are FREE with the cost of admission.

 Their mission is to bring to life the joy of discovery for children and their families through fun, creative, hands-on exploration of the world around them.

-The EMP is dedicated to the ideas and risk-taking that fuel contemporary pop-culture.
-With its roots in rock 'n' roll music, the EMP serves as a gateway museum, reaching multigenerational music fans.
+The MoPOP is dedicated to the ideas and risk-taking that fuel contemporary pop-culture.
+With its roots in rock 'n' roll music, the MoPOP serves as a gateway museum, reaching multigenerational music fans.
 The building itself is as unique as the experience inside.

 Through exhibitions, and educational programs, and using interactive technologies to engage and empower visitors, this is a fun experience for the whole family.
-The EMP also offers summer camps and workshops for kids.
+The MoPOP also offers summer camps and workshops for kids.

 Yes, Pike Place is one of top touristy spots in Seattle, but it's still a great spot to visit in the summer.
 It's one of the country's oldest farmers' markets and features fresh produce, speciality foods, craft stalls, and much more.
 Here's an idea: Plan a meal that you want to make with your children and then head down to the Market and select your ingredients.